CleverNamesTaken/PivotLab/Conops.md

 Prior to initiating an interactive ssh session, add the flag `-o EnableEscapeCommandline=yes` to your command.

-As the man page says:
+Again stealing from the man page:

 Currently this allows the addition of port forwardings using the -L, -R and -D options (see above).
 It also allows the cancellation of existing port-forwardings with -KL[bind_address:]port for local, -KR[bind_address:]port for remote and -KD[bind_address:]port for dynamic port-forwardings.